 "The deal enables the small farmers to secure credit to buy seeds and fertilizers, crop insurance and equipment.
 "Before, I had to sell my cow to buy what I needed,” said José Guzmán Santana, another farmer selling to Pepsi.
 “Now I keep the cow and my family has milk while I grow my crop."
 Pepsi

 Co’s work with the corn farmers reflects a relatively new approach by corporations trying to maintain a business edge while helping out small communities and farmers."
+This appears to be a win-win business relationship for the farmers and PepsiCo.

 "The corn project saved PepsiCo transportation costs because the farms were close to two of its factories, and the use of local farms assured it access to types of corn best suited to its products and processes.
 “That gives us great leverage because corn prices don’t fluctuate so much, but transportation costs do,” said Pedro Padierna, president of PepsiCo’s operations in Mexico, Central America and the Caribbean.
 The social benefits of the corn program are obvious in higher incomes that have improved nutritional and educational standards among the participating farmers, not to mention its impact on illegal immigration and possibly even the reduction of marijuana production."